 You will take part in the Intermediate Biology Olympiad, run by the Royal Society of Biology.
-Other opportunities include attending Medsoc, helping with Science Club, Science Week and Science transition lessons for local junior schools.
+Other opportunities include attending MedSoc and the Bioethics Club, as well as helping to deliver Science Club, Dissection Club, Science Week and Science transition lessons for local junior schools.

 Biology A Level is an academic qualification that is widely valued by universities.
-It can open up a range of careers and higher education courses in medicine, veterinary science, dentistry, nursing and midwifery, engineering, optometry, physiotherapy, pharmaceutical sciences, environmental health and food science and scientific journalism, to name but a few.
+It can open up a range of careers and higher education courses in medicine, veterinary science, dentistry, nursing, midwifery, engineering, optometry, physiotherapy, pharmaceutical sciences, environmental health, food science and scientific journalism, to name but a few.